Updated July 17, 2023

 Just like unit trust and open-ended investment company (OEIC), it also allows investors to invest their wealth through a single investment in an instrument with exposure in a diversified portfolio.
 This diversification helps the investors to mitigate unsystematic risk by investing in multiple companies.

-An investment trust is a company traded on the stock exchange.
+An investment trust trades as a company on the stock exchange.
 Like any other listed company, an investment trust must regularly publish annual reports and audited accounts.
-It is also mandated to have a board of directors (BoD), and the fund manager of the investment trust is accountable to the BoD.
+The investment trust also mandates the presence of a board of directors (BoD), and the fund manager is accountable to the BoD.
 The fund’s trustees decide on the purchase of securities and distribute the fund’s income among the shareholders in dividends.
 When investors put their money in investment trusts, they become shareholders in that company.

 Example of Investment Trust